 Most fragrance manufacturers will recommend tossing your bottle after anywhere from one to three years (check your label), but since fragrance doesn't expire in the same sense that food does, it's sometimes okay to keep using a bottle for four, even five years.

 “In my experience,” says Pallez, “perfumes do not fade in intensity, but the scent tends to become oxidized, sour, sometimes acidic or metallic or with notes of plastic.”
-In other words, too much oxygen inside your perfume bottle can alter the molecules of the fragrance which can affect overall scent.
+In other words, too much oxygen inside your perfume bottle can alter the molecules of the fragrance, which can affect the overall scent.

 “The oxidation can come from the top notes like citrus, aromatics that are at risk, but also by the dry-down of the fragrance,” explains Pallez.
 Different formulas are more prone to oxidizing, which is why some perfumes last longer than others.
 “I have personally noticed that Chypre fragrances with a high concentration of Patchouli tend to risk a scent’s longevity,” she says.
-“Some resins and incense can be also surprising.”

 Perfumes with high alcohol content tend to last the longest as the alcohol prevents the aromatic molecules from oxidizing.
 You might think of alcohol as an ingredient to avoid in beauty products, but when it comes to fragrance, au contraire.
 Alcohol is the key preservative for the integrity of a perfume.
 “These are typically colognes or the eau de toilettes with 90 percent alcohol,” says Pallez.
 “The less concentrated it is, the best longevity you can expect.
 A fragrance is usually 70 to 90 percent alcohol, which provides preservative support.”

-The role of alcohol is key, and has been used as a preservative in perfume since Antiquity.
+The role of alcohol is key and has been used as a preservative in perfume since Antiquity.
 “The Venetians invented [this technique] when they started trading their ‘made in Italy’ fragrances across Europe,” explains Pallez.
-“Their scents had a new longevity feature, which was not the case of the previous fragrances that were made with oil.”
+“Their scents had a new longevity feature, which was not the case with the previous fragrances that were made with oil.”
 The rest of your fragrance’s formula, notes Pallez, is the concentrate made up of “dozens of different ingredients, naturals or synthetic molecules, in which we add a stabilizer and some UV filters to further maximize the longevity and the stability of the fragrance.”

 And although clean fragrances can be appealing for those looking for a nontoxic beauty routine, these types of perfumes tend to lose intensity quickly.
 “If a fragrance does not contain alcohol, which acts as a preservative, it will have a shorter shelf life,” says Pallez.
 She adds, “Natural molecules are typically less stable than synthetic.”
 It’s up to you to decide what’s important to you in a fragrance and note that all clean perfume isn’t created equal.

-Tips to Make Your Perfume Last Longer
+How to Make Your Perfume Last Longer

-Although it might look cute to place your perfume bottles on your window sill, this is the worst place to store fragrance if you want to preserve its integrity.
+Keep perfume away from light: Although it might look cute to place your perfume bottles on your window sill, this is the worst place to store fragrance if you want to preserve its integrity.
 Pallez says that light will break down the molecules of a fragrance making its composition unstable and prone to oxidation.

 Taking care of your fragrance is essential to preserving its longevity.
 Plus, you can get the most out of your scent by applying it correctly.
 Avoid rubbing fragrance on pulse points, as your body heat will evaporate some of the notes.
 Instead, apply on moist, damp skin to lock in scent as you savor every last drop.